 Time and place: November 7-8 2019, Vildmarkshotellet, Kolmården, Sweden

 10.00 Registration opens

-15.30 Panel discussion with the speakers of the day, where all participants will be invited to ask questions and to share their input and reflections.
-Incl. coffee break.
+15.30 Panel discussion with the speakers of day 1.
+Participants are welcome to ask questions and to share their input and reflections

 16.45 Summary of the day

 08.30 ‘Costs associated with sea level rise in Europe’ by Michalis Vousdoukas

 09.15 ´Global and regional sea level changes over the instrumental era’ by Sönke Dangendorf

 ‘Adaptation strategies’ with an introduction to climate adaptation by managed realignment by Gunnel Göransson from the Swedish Geotechnical Institute (SGI)

 ‘Methods for estimating and handling extreme sea levels in a future climate’ with an introduction to the by Kristian Breili from the Norwegian Mapping Authority